-In Bravo et al. (2015); García Fernández et al. (2017) and Krivochen & García Fernández (2017) we argued that there are empirical reasons to claim that auxiliary chains are not uniform in terms of their cyclic properties: some auxiliaries block the transmission of temporal and aspectual information, whereas others let that information go through.
+In Bravo et al. (2015); García Fernández et al. (2017) and García Fernández & Krivochen (to appear) we argued that there are empirical reasons to claim that auxiliary chains are not uniform syntactic objects.
+This is due to the fact that in a chain of auxiliaries we can find local predication domains: some auxiliaries block the transmission of temporal and aspectual information, whereas others let that information go through.
 In Bravo et al. (2015) we referred to the former as 'Lexical auxiliaries', and to the latter as 'Functional auxiliaries'.
-More generally, lexical auxiliaries can modify lexical verbs and be modified themselves by functional auxiliaries (the latter of which carry temporal/aspectual information), whereas functional auxiliaries can only modify lexical heads (be these auxiliaries or verbs), but not be modified themselves.
+More generally, lexical auxiliaries can modify lexical verbs and be modified themselves by functional auxiliaries (the latter of which carry temporal/aspectual information), whereas functional auxiliaries can only modify lexical heads (be these lexical auxiliaries or lexical verbs), but not be modified themselves.
 The following table summarizes the proposal:

-Not affected (by virtue of Transparent / functional Opaque / Lexical
+Transparent / functional Opaque / Lexical

-being temporal information

-themselves)

-Ir a (Eng. be going to), Progressive estar 'to be', Phasals (empezar a; terminar
+Progressive estar 'to be', Phasals ( empezar a ;

-acabar de (in its 'recent past' passive ser 'to be', perfective de), second-position

-reading, Eng. have just -ed) haber, Eng. have -ed. modals, first-position
+passive ser 'to be', terminar de), secondperfective haber, Eng. position modals, firsthave -ed ; ir a 'be going position auxiliaries (soler,

-auxiliaries (soler, haber de
+to / will' haber de 'have to'),

-'have to'), tardar en 'take a
+tardar en 'take time',

-long time'.
+volver a (to do something

+again)
-The distinction is empirically motivated, but it has far-reaching consequences for the format of phrase markers, which we have analysed in previous work, from both Immediate Constituent and Categorial

-Grammars.
-We provided arguments that prove that a monotonic approach to sequences of auxiliary verbs (as in Cinque, 1999 within MGG and Bach, 1983 within CG) run into empirical problems when it comes to appropriately delimiting the domains across which modification takes place.
+The distinction is empirically motivated, but it has far-reaching consequences for the format of phrase markers, which we have analysed in previous work from both Immediate Constituent and Categorial Grammars.
+We provided arguments that prove that a monotonic approach to sequences of auxiliary verbs (as that proposed in Cinque, 1999 within MGG, and Bach, 1983 within CG) run into empirical problems when it comes to appropriately delimiting the domains across which modification takes place.
 As an alternative to the monotonic view of structure building we proposed that the syntax of chains of auxiliary verbs require us to move up and down the hierarchy of formal languages if we are to provide strongly adequate structural descriptions to strings featuring such chains.
 Here we simply want to stress that the empirical coverage achieved by the dynamical approach to chains of auxiliaries can be straightforwardly captured in the graph framework.
 Consider the following examples:

-- 85) Juan tiene que empezar a trabajar - J. has to start working 86) Juan va a haber sido regañado J. will have been nagged
+86) Juan tiene que empezar a trabajar J. has to start working87) Juan va a haber sido regañado J. will have been nagged

-(85) features a sequence of lexical auxiliaries: the modal tener que and the phasal aspectual auxiliary empezar, followed by the main lexical verb trabajar.
-(86), contrastingly, features a sequence of functional auxiliaries: ir a (which is a temporal mark), the perfective aspectual haber, diathesis ser, and finally the main lexical verb regañado.
-The phrase markers that a monotonic theory (which need not be IC; see Bach, 1983: 111 for a monotonic CG approach to auxiliary chains in English) assigns (85) and (86) is presented, just for the sake of comparison, in (87 a) and (87 b) (and whose empirical inadequacy has been discussed in detail in Bravo et al., 2015 and Krivochen & García Fernández, 2017).
-The full set of dominance relations for (85) and (86) is presented in (85') and (86') respectively:
+(86) features a sequence of lexical auxiliaries: the modal tener que and the phasal aspectual auxiliary empezar, followed by the main lexical verb trabajar.
+(87), contrastingly, features a sequence of functional auxiliaries: ir a (which is a temporal mark), the perfective aspectual haber, diathesis ser, and finally the main lexical verb regañado.
+The phrase markers that a monotonic theory (which need not be IC; see Bach, 1983: 111 for a monotonic CG approach to auxiliary chains in English, enriched with features to derive the correct auxiliary order in this language, Modal + Perfective + Progressive + Passive; Schmerling, in press derives this order from the definition of the categories assigned to the relevant expressions) assigns (86) and (87) is presented, just for the sake of comparison, in (88 a) and (88 b) (and whose empirical inadequacy has been discussed in detail in Bravo et al., 2015 and García Fernández et al., 2017).
+The full set of dominance relations for (86) and (87) is presented in (86') and (87') respectively: